Loading...

 As mentioned earlier clients in this scenario are using persistent sessions.
 In VerneMQ a persistent session exists only on the VerneMQ node where the client connected.
 This implies that if the client using a persistent session later reconnects to another node, then the session, including any offline messages, will be moved to the new node.
 This has a certain overhead and can be avoided if the load balancer in front of VerneMQ is using a session affine load balancing strategy such as IP source hashing to assign the client connecting to a node.
 Of course this strategy isn't perfect if clients often change their IP addresses, but for most cases it is a huge improvement over a random load balancing strategy.

 In many systems the MQTT clients provide a lot of data by periodically broadcasting data to the MQTT cluster.
 The amount of published messages can very easily become hard to manage for a single MQTT client.
 Further using normal MQTT subscriptions all subscribers would receive the same messages, so adding more subscribers to a topic doesn't help handling the amount of messages.
-To solve this VerneMQ implements a concept called shared subscriptions which makes it possible to distribute MQTT messages published to a topic over several MQTT clients.
+To solve this VerneMQ implements a concept called which makes it possible to distribute MQTT messages published to a topic over several MQTT clients.
 In this specific scenario this would mean the Backend-Services would consist of a set of clients subscribing to cluster nodes using shared subscriptions.

-which means that messages being will be delivered to shared subscribers on the local node only and not forwarded to shared subscribers on other nodes in the cluster.
+To avoid expensive intra-node communication, VerneMQ shared subscriptions support a policy called local_only which means that messages being will be delivered to shared subscribers on the local node only and not forwarded to shared subscribers on other nodes in the cluster.
 With this policy messages for the backend-services can be delivered in the fastest and most expedient manner with the lowest overhead.
-See the shared subscriptions documentation for more information.
+See the documentation for more information.

 Controlling TCP buffer sizes is important in ensuring optimal memory usage.
 The rule is that the more bandwith or the lower latency required, the larger the TCP buffer sizes should be.
 Many IoT communicate with a very low bandwith and as such the server side TCP buffer sizes for these does not need to be very large.
 On the other hand, in this scenario the consumers handling the fan-ins in the Bacend-Services will have many (thousands or tens of thousands of messages per second) and they can benefit from larger TCP buffer sizes.
-Read more about tuning TCP buffer sizes here.
+Read more about tuning TCP buffer sizes .

 An important guideline in protecting a VerneMQ cluster from overload is to allow only what is necessary.
 This means having and enforcing sensible authentication and authorization rules as well as configuring conservatively so resources cannot be exhausted due to human error or MQTT clients that have turned mailicious.
-For example in VerneMQ it is possible to specify how many offline messages a persistent session can maximally hold via the max_offline_messages
+For example in VerneMQ it is possible to specify how many offline messages a persistent session can maximally hold via the max_offline_messages setting - and it should then be set to the lowest acceptable value which works for all clients and/or use a plugin which is able to override such settings on a per-client basis.
+The load balancer can also play an important role in protecting the system in that it can control the connect rates as well as imposing bandwith restrictions on clients.

 This is the number one topic to look at, if you need to keep an eye on RAM usage.